jclouds/jclouds-examples/blobstore-largeblob/README.md

 # blobstore-largeblob

-This is a simple example command line client that creates a container in a [BlobStore](http://code.google.com/p/jclouds/wiki/BlobStore) provider and uploads a large file
+This is a simple example command line client that creates a container in a [BlobStore](http://jclouds.apache.org/start/blobstore/) provider and uploads a large file.

 ## Build